JuliaDebug/Cthulhu.jl/README.md

 The calls that appear on the same line separated by `=>` represent inlined methods; when you select such a line, you enter at the final (topmost) call on that line.

+By default,
+- `descend` views optimized code without "warn" coloration of types
+- `ascend` views non-optimized code with "warn" coloration

+You can toggle between these with `o` and `w`.